Planar Length-Constrained Minimum Spanning Trees: Introduction

 At this point, it might seem easy to get length-constrained planar separators: just take a shortest path tree with respect to $h$-length-constrained distances (rather than shortest path distances as in the classic case) and apply the aforementioned cycle separator.
 Unfortunately, shortest path trees with respect to $h$-length-constrained distances do not exist.
 Namely, it is easy to construct examples of (even planar) graphs where any rooted spanning tree contains root to leaf paths which are not $h$-length shortest; see \Cref{fig:noST}.

 Nonetheless, we show, that such trees approximately exist in an appropriate sense.
 In particular, there exist spanning trees all of whose root to leaf paths are $2h$-length with weight at most $2D^{(h)}$ (\Cref{lemma:mixture}).
 Applying the classic planar cycle separator to such trees then gives us our length-constrained separators.
-We prove the existence of these trees by taking an appropriate linear combination of lengths and weights (\Cref{defn:mixturemetric}) to get a a single new weight function with respect to which we then take a shortest path tree.
+We prove the existence of and give algorithms for finding these trees by taking a careful linear combination of lengths and weights to get a single new weight function with respect to which we then take a shortest path tree (\Cref{defn:mixturemetric}); this is similar to the ``mixture metric'' of \cite{haeupler2021tree}.

 Summarizing, we show how to compute separators which break the graph into parts that are at most $2/3$ the size of the original graph and which can be covered by paths of length $O(h)$ and weight $2D^{(h)}$.
 See \Cref{defn:lc-sep} for the formal definition of our length-constrained separators and \Cref{lemma:lengthseparator} for the algorithm that computes them.